up button arrow

 Most Texas insurance companies provide coverage for various types of rental properties, including apartment buildings, single-family homes, and fix-and-flip properties.
 However, many do not cover rental properties like AirBNBs.
 This is partly because the chances of a claim occurring often increase when different people use a property.

-Landlord insurance protects Texas rental-property owners against the risks associated with rental business.
+Landlord insurance is s type of residential insurance that protects Texas rental-property owners against the risks associated with rental business.
 It is more flexible than regular house insurance policies.
 The difference between landlord insurance and regular home insurance is that while the former involves tenants, the latter does not.
 Although landlord insurance is not mandatory in Texas, many mortgage companies (when it comes to “investment property” mortgages) request that landlords have this insurance plan.
 An investment property mortgage is a loan used to purchase a property intended for renting out.
 Furthermore, having landlord insurance coverage gives the lender assurance that you will repay your loan.

 Landlord insurance in Texas protects policyholders against risks related to fixtures in the house and the property itself.
-However, with the increased rate of tenant-related property issues, a more comprehensive policy covers loss of rent, rent default, and property-owner liability.
+However, with the increased rate of tenant-related property issues, a more comprehensive policy covers lost rental income, rent default, and property-owner liability.
 Loss of rent happens when a property is damaged and uninhabitable, and therefore requires repairs.
 Rent default happens when a tenant fails to pay the rent.
-In this case, your landlord insurance can pay the rent for a stipulated time.
+In this case, your landlord policy can pay the rent for a stipulated time.
 In the event of a liability on the property, the insurance company can pay the compensation claims made by an injured tenant or any other individual.

 In Texas, landlord insurance is designed to protect individuals with investment properties from loss of profit or damage to property.
 After purchasing a landlord insurance plan, the insurance company bears all the risks associated with covered events.
 Insured events are usually termed as “covered perils,” and they include fire, explosions, damages caused by vehicles, aircraft, vandalism, wind, and hail damage.